prosopo/captcha/protocol/protocol/README.md

 ## Test

-Run the tests using the following command from within the `contracts` folder.
+Run the tests using the following command from within the `contracts/<contract_name>` folder.

 ```bash
 cargo +nightly test --no-default-features --features std --verbose -- --nocapture